Bill Clay

-William Lacy Clay Sr. (April 30, 1931 – July 16, 2025) (Note: Sources differed on whether Clay died on July 16 or 17.) was an American politician from Missouri who served as a member of the United States House of Representatives representing Missouri's 1st congressional district containing portions of St. Louis for 32 years from 1969 to 2001.
-He was a member of the Democratic Party and one of the 13 co-founding members of the Congressional Black Caucus, and is also acknowledged for having proposed transforming the group into a formal nonpartisan Congressional caucus.
+William Lacy Clay Sr. (April 30, 1931 – c.
+July 16, 2025 (Note: Sources differed on whether Clay died on July 16 or 17.)) was an American politician from Missouri who served as the first African American member of the United States House of Representatives representing Missouri's 1st congressional district containing portions of St. Louis for 32 years from 1969 to 2001.
+He was a member of the Democratic Party and one of the 13 co-founding members of the Congressional Black Caucus, and was also acknowledged for having proposed transforming the group into a formal nonpartisan congressional caucus.

 Early life and career

 Clay was born in St. Louis on April 30, 1931, the son of Luella S. (Hyatt) and Irving Charles Clay.
 He graduated from Saint Louis University in 1953.
 Clay served in the United States Army from 1953 to 1955, and was a St. Louis alderman from 1959 to 1964.
-Clay served 105 days in jail for participating in the Jefferson Bank and Trust Co. civil rights demonstration in 1963.
+Clay served 105 days in jail for participating in the Jefferson Bank and Trust Co. civil and political rights demonstration in 1963.
 Clay organized, and was among those who led, this protest as well.
-Prior to entering Congress, Clay held jobs first as a real-estate broker and later as a labor coordinator.
-He worked for the union of St. Louis city employees from 1961 to 1964 and then with a steamfitters union local until 1967.
+Prior to entering the United States Congress, Clay was a real estate agent and later worked as a labor coordinator.
+He worked for a union of city employees in St. Louis from 1961 to 1964 and then a local steamfitters union until 1967.

 Personal life

 Clay married Carol Ann Johnson in 1953.
-They had three children, including Lacy Clay Jr., who would be elected in 2000 to succeed his father in the U.S. House of Representatives.
+They had three children, including Lacy Clay, who would be elected in 2000 to succeed his father in the U.S. House of Representatives.
 The Clay family were parishioners at the predominantly black St. Nicholas Catholic Church in St. Louis.
-On February 16, 2025, Carol Clay died at the age of 89.
+On February 16, 2025, Carol died at the age of 89.

-Clay died in July 2025, at the age of 94, at the home of one of his daughters in Adelphi, Maryland.
+Clay died in July 2025 at the age of 94, at the home of his daughter Vicki Jackson in Adelphi, Maryland.
+He was buried in Section 36 of Arlington National Cemetery on October 21, 2025.

 Political career

 Clay was elected to the United States House of Representatives in 1968.
 Along with fellow African American lawmakers such as former Reps.
-Shirley Chisholm (D-NY) and Louis Stokes (D-OH), Clay was one of three newcomer members of Congress in 1969 who helped co-found of the Black Congressional Caucus predecessor group the "Democratic Select Committee" at behest of Charles Diggs (D-MI).
-During a meeting between caucus members on February 2, 1971, Clay would help lay for the foundation for the creation of the Congressional Black Caucus when he proposed transforming the Democratic Select Committee into a formal nonpartisan caucus for African American U.S. Congress members.
+Shirley Chisholm (D-NY) and Louis Stokes (D-OH), Clay was one of three newcomer members of Congress in 1969 who helped co-found the Black Congressional Caucus predecessor group the "Democratic Select Committee" at the behest of Charles Diggs (D-MI).
+During a meeting between caucus members on February 2, 1971, Clay would help lay the foundation for the creation of the Congressional Black Caucus when he proposed transforming the Democratic Select Committee into a formal nonpartisan caucus for African-American U.S. Congress members.
 He became an advocate for environmentalism, labor issues, and social justice.
 Clay voted for the Family and Medical Leave Act of 1993.
 From 1991 until the Democrats lost control of Congress in 1995, Clay chaired the House Committee on the Post Office and Civil Service.
 In 2000, he announced his retirement from the House, and his son, Lacy, succeeded him.